Tillered Docs

 Before upgrading, verify:

-• No active configuration changes are in progress
+• No active configuration changes are in progress.

-• You have a backup of /opt/tillered/arctic.db on each peer
+• You have a backup of /opt/tillered/arctic.db on each peer.

-• You have reviewed the release notes for breaking changes
+• You have reviewed the release notes for breaking changes.

 Upgrading the Arctic Agent

-1. Shell into the node
+1. Shell into the node.

-2. Download the agent binary:
+2. Download the agent binary for the host architecture:

-curl -L https://releases.tillered.com/arctic/latest/agent-amd64 -o ./agent
+curl -L https://release.tillered.com/arctic/latest/agent_amd64 -o ./agent

 chmod +x ./agent